a-fsh-r/a-fsh-r/README.md

-<p>MSc in Bioinformatics/AI at Sharif University of Technology</p>
+<p>MSc in Bioinformatics/AI at Sharif University of Technology.</p>

 <p>
-  Interested in AI for Healthcare and Medical Applications
+  Interested in AI for Healthcare and Medical Applications:
 </p>

 <p>